 Students under the influence of drugs or alcohol may be subject to charges by the police and parents/guardians will be contacted.
 Students under the influence of drugs or alcohol will be suspended from school and will lose dance privileges for one calendar year.
 This also applies to the graduation, prom and dances at other secondary schools.

-Students are encouraged to become involved in the planning of their year-end formal.
-This year's prom will be held in June.
+Students are encouraged to become involved in the planning of their year-end Prom which is typically held every June.

 All Formals are zero tolerance events.
 No alcohol or drugs may be consumed or used, regardless of a student's age.